|

 During the recent elections these smaller political groups capitalized on the party list system to advanced their interests

+and put forward their voices and agenda.
 The foreign media called the EDSA II a mob rule, may be EDSA III, they do not understand

 the emerging postmodern condition in the Philippines, there was a rule at EDSA II, but not a mob.
 They were looking for a